mattyza/matty-theme-quickswitch/readme.txt

 == Changelog ==

+= 1.2.2 =
+* Make sure the full theme name is displayed in menu title when two themes share the same name (theme name and folder name).
+* Make the current active theme bold and a darker styling in the theme list.

 = 1.2.1 =
 * Adjust the position of the "reset" button when the search field has text (fixes overlapping reset button bug).
 * Make sure the search field focuses on hover of the menu.